r-devel/r-dev-web/Refcnt.md

 immediate references, so the reference count on the value received by `foo` will be one.
-This means that, except in very special and well understood circumstances, an argument passed down to C code should not be modified if it has a positive refrence count, even if that count is equal to one.
+This means that, except in very special and well understood circumstances, an argument passed down to C code should not be modified if it has a positive reference count, even if that count is equal to one.

 Only a few packages on CRAN and BIOC call `NAMED` or `SET_NAMED`, so